How Trump won at Facebook to win the presidency

 It's a tactic that worked, with the ads generating more than a dollar in contributions for every dollar spent on ads.

-Parscale also talked about Cambridge Analytica, the data analytics firm that's been subject to intense scrutiny over the role it played in the election and that faced questions by Congress in its Congress' Russia investigation.
+Parscale also talked about Cambridge Analytica, the data analytics firm that's been subject to intense scrutiny over the role it played in the election and that faced questions from Congress in its Russia investigation.

 He dismissed any notion of nefarious activity.
 "They did a lot of polling, they helped to build some directional arrows to help us place the money and made recommendations to the leadership," he said.